-This program combines the basic knowledge of a Medical Office Administrator with the specialized knowledge of a Health Unit Clerk.
+This program combines the basic knowledge of a Medical Office Administrator with the specialized competencies of a Health Unit Clerk Program.

-This program includes a practicum placement.
+This Health Unit Clerk Program includes a practicum placement.
 This experience within a workplace enables Instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 Upon graduation, students will be able to demonstrate the following competencies:

-- Perform receptionist duties such as greeting and checking
+- To perform receptionist duties such as greeting and checking in patients

-- Manage and coordinate the scheduling of appointments
+- To manage and coordinate scheduling of appointments

-- Complete the admission, preoperative, and postoperative procedures
+- To complete the admission, preoperative, and postoperative procedures

 - Lifetime access to dedicated Employment Services Specialists (ESS) who can help you with resume and cover letter writing, interview skills, and the overall job search after graduation

 - Lifetime tuition-free access to course refreshers if you ever need to retrain and update your skills

 - Practicum opportunities with recognized organizations across BC